-Holders of a master's degree awarded by AUS or another independently accredited university recognized by the UAE Ministry of Higher Education and Scientific Research and by AUS may apply for admission to an AUS graduate degree program.
+Holders of a master's degree awarded by AUS or another independently accredited university recognized by the UAE Ministry of Education's Higher Education Affairs Division and by AUS may apply for admission to an AUS graduate degree program.

 Applicants for a second graduate degree must apply through the Office of Enrollment Management/Graduate Admissions.
 A complete application, along with the official transcript of the previously earned graduate degree, must be submitted to the Office of Enrollment Management/Graduate Admissions by the assigned dates (see the section on Application Deadlines).